uvegege/SpheroidalWaveFunctions.jl/README.md

 ## Background

-This package was created to support the development of [AnalyticEMModes.jl](https://github.com/your-repo/AnalyticEMModes.jl), where spheroidal wave functions are needed for electromagnetic mode calculations.
+This package was created to support the development of [AnalyticEMModes.jl](https://github.com/uvegege/AnalyticEMModes.jl), where spheroidal wave functions are needed for electromagnetic mode calculations.
 Since no native Julia implementation was available at the time, this package provides the necessary functionality based on standard references and established numerical methods.

 ## Features

 - **Angular spheroidal wave functions**: Both Legendre expansion and power series methods
 - **Radial spheroidal wave functions**: First and second kind
-- **Characteristic values (eigenvalues)**: Individual and sequential computation
+- **Characteristic values (eigenvalues)**: Individual and sequence computation
 - **Prolate and oblate cases**: Support for both coordinate systems
 - **Pure Julia implementation**: No external dependencies for core computations